arpadpall21/infinite-scroll-component/README.md

 - User Experience
   - The user is able to grab members and freely slide them left or right (no flicker, no jump, no pagination buttons, although the code can be easily adjusted for those purposes as well)

+The only considerable limitation is that each member must have the same width

 ## Requirements
  - Node.js v22.9.0+